Internationalization Strategy

 - Internationalization contributes to an open and tolerant society.

-These truths particularly apply to Universität Hamburg.
-As a flagship university located in a cosmopolitan and transnational port metropolis – the city itself has a long tradition of global trade relations and strong international communities – the University has the best prerequisites not only to benefit as an institution from international exchange and to make a mark worldwide in research, teaching, knowledge exchange as well as administration and governance, but also to fulfill its duty in shaping the path – through innovation and cooperation – for a sustainable future.
+These truths particularly apply to the University of Hamburg.
+As a national University of Excellence and a flagship university located in a cosmopolitan and transnational port metropolis—the city itself has a long tradition of global trade relations and strong international communities—the University has the best prerequisites not only to benefit as an institution from international exchange and to make a mark worldwide in research, teaching, knowledge exchange as well as administration and governance, but also—as laid out in its leitmotif—to shape the path toward innovating and cooperating for a sustainable future in a digital age.
+This Twin Transformation, that is, the integrated advancement of sustainability and digitalization, guides overall strategic development and, in linkage with internationalization, reflects the University’s commitment to being a driving force in the global academic community.

-To fully embody the above truths as an institution, the University has carried out manifold strategic, tactical and operative measures over the course of the past decade and across the breadth of the university.
-Measures range from external audits of the internationalization process itself (2011/2012; 2015-2018) to the establishment of a strategic partnership network, itself resulting in numerous joint research and teaching projects as well as new exchange opportunities for students and staff, to the implementation of an annual summer school format (the Hamburg International Summer School) in University profile areas, such as particle physics or health economics, to balance mobility numbers and to serve as a recruitment instrument for said profile areas.
+To fully embody the above truths as an institution, the University has carried out manifold strategic, tactical, and operative measures over the course of the past decade and across the breadth of the university.
+These range from external audits of the internationalization process itself (2011/2012; 2015-2018) to the establishment of a strategic partnership network, which has resulted in numerous joint research and teaching projects and exchange opportunities for students and staff, to the expansion of services to better support and onboard new University members from abroad.